SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

      - ``\n``, ``\r\n``, ``\r``
      - Specifies the row terminator - the character that separates lines or rows, also known as a new line separator.
    * - ``ERROR_LOG``
-     - Disabled
+     - No error log
      -
+     -
-     - When used, the ``COPY`` process will write the error information for the skipped records to this file.
-NOTE: When ``ERROR_LOG`` is used, it will be overwrite the specified file.  ``ERROR_LOG`` and ``REJECTED_DATA`` mechanism trigger every time the FDW is used.
-AS a result, using these options when defining a foreign table will re-create them every time the table is queried.
-Specifying the same file for ``ERROR_LOG`` and ``REJECTED_DATA`` is not allowed and will result in error.
+         When used, the ``COPY`` process will write error information from unparsable rows to the file specified by this parameter.

+         * If an existing file path is specified, it will be overwritten.

+         * Specifying the same file for ``ERROR_LOG`` and ``REJECTED_DATA`` is not allowed and will result in error.

+         * Specifing an error log when creating a foreign table will write a new error log for every query on the foreign table.

    * - ``REJECTED_DATA``
-     - Disabled
+     - Inactive
      -
+     -
-     - When used, the ``COPY`` process will write the faulty records to this file.
-NOTE: When ``REJECTED_DATA`` is used, it will be overwrite the specified file.  ``ERROR_LOG`` and ``REJECTED_DATA`` mechanism trigger every time the FDW is used.
-AS a result, using these options when defining a foreign table will re-create them every time the table is queried.
-Specifying the same file for ``ERROR_LOG`` and ``REJECTED_DATA`` is not allowed and will result in error.
+         When used, the ``COPY`` process will write the rejected record lines to this file.

+         * If an existing file path is specified, it will be overwritten.

+         * Specifying the same file for ``ERROR_LOG`` and ``REJECTED_DATA`` is not allowed and will result in error.

+         * Specifing an error log when creating a foreign table will write a new error log for every query on the foreign table.

    * - ``CONTINUE_ON_ERROR``
      - ``false``
      - true, false
-     - When set to ``true``, skips faulty records otherwise, aboarts the operation when an error is encountered.
-When importing files (wildcard), only files that cannot be opened will be skipped.
+     -
+         Specifies if errors should be ignored or skipped.
+When set to ``true``, the transaction will continue despite rejected data.

+         This parameter should be set together with ``ERROR_COUNT`` When reading multiple files, if an entire file can't be opened it will be skipped.
    * - ``ERROR_COUNT``
      - ``unlimited``
      - 1 to 2147483647
+     -
-     - Specifies the maximum number of faulty rows that will be ignored before the operation is aboarted with an error.
-NOTE: This parameter is ignored when ``CONTINUE_ON_ERROR`` is disabled.
+         Specifies the threshold for the maximum number of faulty records that will be ignored.

+         This setting must be used in conjunction with ``CONTINUE_ON_ERROR``.
    * - ``DATETIME_FORMAT``
      - ISO8601 for all columns
      - :ref:`See table below<copy_date_parsers>`